microsoft/github-traffic-tracker/README.md

             repos = org.repos()
         ```

-        Replace `<USER-OR-ORG-OWNER>` with the GitHub user name or organization name.
+        Replace `<REPO-OWNER>` with the GitHub user name or organization name.

         This will retrieve all the repositories for the user, and gather traffic data for all of these.